What is the force on a magnetic dipole?: Force on a magnetic dipole

 The problem with this derivation is that Vaidman has left out the full structure of the four dimensional energy momentum tensor for a fluid at rest.
 In addition to the three terms he gave in Eq.~(\ref{T3}) above, there is a term

 corresponding to the energy density in the fluid at rest.
 Thus the full structure of the energy momentum tensor for the fluid at rest is

-where $[{\bf G}]$ is the four dimensional Minkowski metric tensor, which is idempotent, and thus the same in any Lorentz frame.
-Therefore, Lorentz transforming the correct four dimensional energy momentum tensor does not lead to momentum density in any frame.
+where $[{\bf G}]$ is the four dimensional Minkowski metric tensor, which is diagonal and idempotent, and thus is diagonal in any Lorentz frame.
+Therefore, Lorentz transforming the correct four dimensional energy momentum tensor does not lead to off-diagonal momentum density terms $T^{i0}$ in any frame.

 We have now shown that there is no hidden momentum in any of the three models proposed by Vaidman, so his basic premise is wrong.
 Since Vaidman realized that his model (ii) does not have hidden mometum, he had to conjecture the addition of the second term in Eq. (\ref{f2}), and challenged ``the reader to provide a proof for an arbitrary shape of the conductor in model (ii)".